Saudi king, 84, admitted to hospital: royal court

 Iraq's oil, finance, electricity and planning ministers arrived in Saudi Arabia on Sunday to begin meetings ahead of Kadhemi's visit, Iraqi officials told AFP.

-The delegation is set to return to Baghdad after the meetings wrap up on Monday afternoon.
+The delegation was set to return to Baghdad after the meetings wrap up on Monday afternoon.

+"I wish @KingSalman a speedy recovery & look forward to seeing him at the earliest possible time, as we'll reschedule my visit soon," Kadhemi wrote on Twitter.

+"Iraq's relations with (Saudi) are strong & based on mutual strategic interests & brotherly ties.
+I'm optimistic about the potential & future of our ties," he added, a view echoed by Adel al-Jubeir, the Saudi minister of state for foreign affairs.

-Under the king's rule, Saudi Arabia launched ambitious economic reforms for a post-oil era and gave more rights to women, but also adopted a more assertive foreign policy and entered a war in neighbouring Yemen.
+Under the king's rule, Saudi Arabia has launched ambitious economic reforms for a post-oil era and given more rights to women, but also adopted a more assertive foreign policy and entered a war in neighbouring Yemen.

 King Salman took the throne after the death of his half-brother Abdullah, who was around 90 years old.